-The Patient undertakes to pay the Laboratory within one week form receipt of invoice.
+Unless otherwise provided, the Patient undertakes to pay the Laboratory within two weeks.

 The Patient is at liberty to pay the Laboratory's invoices using the payment method of his choice, either by bank transfer to the BIL Luxembourg bank to the following account: LU47 0024 1773 8544 9800 / BIC : BILLLULL or by Visa or MasterCard.

 The Laboratory provides free access to Patients to a system of payment by Internet for the settlement of invoices, via its site, https://www.labo.lu.

 The results of the biological analyses shall be provided to the Patient and to the prescribing doctor, as the case may be, within two days of receipt of payment.